52 Weird and Unique Things To Do In Tokyo

 Gashapon, or gacha-gacha, machines are famous in Japan, and visiting the Gashapon Department Store in Ikebukuro is a quirky, weird thing to do in Tokyo.

 Gashapon machines are simple: insert 100 yen coins into the machine, turn the handle, and get a prize!
-Photos listed on the front of the gashapon show you the variety of prizes you might win, and each machine usually has a theme to it, including various anime characters, keychains, and other collectibles.
-Gashapon toys make a great, affordable souvenir and gift from Japan too.
+Photos on the front of the gashapon machine show you the variety of prizes you might win, and each machine usually has a theme to it, such as anime characters, keychains, and other collectibles.
+Gashapon toys make a great, affordable souvenir from Japan too.

-The Gashapon Department store is located in the Sunshine City complex at Ikebukuro (also home to one of the best viewpoints in Tokyo).
+The Gashapon Department store is located in the Bandai Namco section of the Sunshine City mall in Ikebukuro (also home to one of the best viewpoints in Tokyo).
+Over 1000 capsule machines are here for you to explore.
 Be sure to bring a lot of 100 yen coins with you!

 30. Relax at a Footbath Cafe